jonnyggarcia/digitalgarden/src/site/notes/Knowledge Administration.md

 - *Internalized*: undocumented information that the possessor uses naturally (taking the same route home without needing a map).
 - *Explicit*: documented information that can be consumed.
-- *Embedded*: knowledge or intelligence that is not obvious to the user (computational systems, athletes, and dancers do things instinctively).
+- *Embedded*: knowledge or intelligence that is not obvious to the user (languages, computational systems, athletes, and dancers do things instinctively).

 Currently, there is significant information fragmentation causing *cognitive overload*.